 In CCR surface impoundments (SI), CCR was stored as a slurry mixture with high water content and did not cause dusting.
-CCR was not dredged from a CCR SI, so additional dust control measures such as adding water were not needed.
-CCR that was excavated from surface impoundments was handled and hauled before it dried enough to cause dusting, so did not require water be added.
+CCR that was managed in and excavated from surface impoundments contained sufficient moisture to prevent dusting so did not require water be added.